 Total Hip Replacement

-Total Hip Replacement, also known as Total Hip Arthroplasty, is a procedure in which both the ball and socket of the hip joint are replaced with artificial components.
-During this types of hip replacement surgery procedure, the damaged bone and cartilage are removed and replaced with an artificial joint made of metal, plastic, or ceramic.
+Total hip replacement, also known as total hip arthroplasty, is a procedure in which both the ball and socket of the hip joint are replaced with artificial components.
+During these types of hip replacement surgery, the damaged bone and cartilage are removed and replaced with an artificial joint made of metal, plastic, or ceramic.
 Total Hip Replacement is a commonly performed procedure and is considered the gold standard for hip replacement surgery.

 Hip Resurfacing